fhui28/CBFM/README.md

 # Getting started

 For getting started with `CBFM` though, please have a read of the manuscript available [here](https://doi.org/10.1111/2041-210X.14184).
-We also recommend installing it and reading the help file for the main CBFM function.
+After, please install the package then have a look/work through the examples in the help file for the main workhorse function, `CBFM::CBFM()`.

 Some broad introductions to joint species distribution modeling, especially using GLLVMs, please see [So Many Variables: Joint Modeling in Community Ecology](https://doi.org/10.1016/j.tree.2015.09.007), [How to make more out of community data?
 A conceptual framework and its implementation as models and software](https://doi.org/10.1111/ele.12757), and the textbook [Joint Species Distribution Modelling, with Applications in R](https://doi.org/10.1017/9781108591720). <!--[Joint dynamic species distribution models: a tool for community ordination and spatio-temporal monitoring](https://doi.org/10.1111/geb.12464) -->